yarkhinephyo/15-445-database-systems-notes/17 - Timestamp control.md

 <u>Repeatable reads</u>: Phantoms may happen.

 Strict 2PL.
-Shared locks can be released during shrinking phase.

 <u>Read committed</u>: Phantoms and unrepeatable reads may happen.

 2PL where shared locks are released immediately after the operation (no need to be shrinking phase).
 Guarantees that any data read has been committed at the moment that that it is read, but does not guarantee that it will find the same data again.

 <u>Read uncommitted</u>:  All may happen.

+2PL for exclusive locks.
+No shared locks.